 Why You Should Build Real-time Applications

 Real-time features are an essential part of modern web applications.
-Users are now used to the fast, smooth and transparent experience they get with social media apps.
-And they expect the same real-time experience from your applications too.
+Users want the same rich, fast, and smooth experience that they get with native apps.

 What is a real-time application?

-A real-time application updates and displays pieces of information to the user without requiring any interaction.
-An example would be how messages just appear in messaging applications like WhatsApp.
+A real-time application is one where the server sends updates to a client instantaneously.
+An example would be how messages automatically appear in messaging applications like WhatsApp.

 In traditional web applications updates are ‘pulled’ from the server whenever they’re needed.
-This is usually in response to a request made by the browser or mobile device.
-The server responds to individual requests with the requested data or files.
+This is usually in response to a request made by the client, i.e. a browser or mobile device.
+The server then responds to the client requests with the required data.

 How do real-time applications work?

-In ‘real’ real-time applications, a special type of connection is established between the client and server.
-This connection allows the server to push updates directly to the client without being asked.
+In modern real-time applications, a special type of connection is established between the client and server.
+This connection allows the server to push updates directly to the client without the client requesting it.

-This is typically achieved using either Server-Sent Events (SSE) or WebSockets.
+Nowadays real-time functionality is typically achieved using either Server-Sent Events (SSE) or WebSockets.
 The advantage of a WebSocket connection, however, is that it allows two-way communication.
-With Server-Sent Events the server is able to push data to clients, but clients can’t talk back to the server over the same connection.
+With Server-Sent Events, the server is able to push data to clients, but clients can’t talk back to the server over the same connection.
 A WebSocket connection on the other hand allows communication in both directions.
-This is referred to as full-duplex data transmission.

 Choosing which of these two technologies to use depends on which browsers and devices you need to support.
-Older browsers (naming no names…) don’t support server-sent events or WebSockets.
+Older browsers (like some versions of Internet Explorer) don’t support server-sent events or WebSockets.
 In this case, you would need to revert to polling (or better long-polling) to add ‘real-time’ features.

 Examples of real-time applications